AbhinavHang/CathayHack-T040-All-Nighters/README.md

 - MongoDB for database
 - Express.js for server-side framework
-- SWIFT UI for client-side framework
+- SWIFT UI for mobile app
 - Node.js for server environment

 ## Contributing